kahunacohen/real-world-fp/README.md

 ### Censor Social Security Numbers

 This is pretty simple.
-We just break out what we had into a separate function:
+We just reuse our censor function we wrote previously:

 ```js
 const censor = (s) =>